shivam017arora/shivam017arora/README.md

 ### Hi there 👋

 I'm Shivam, an experienced data scientist from New Delhi.
+Check out my portfolio at thearorashivam.web.app.

 About.
 1. Software engineer turned data scientist